AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 |SPARK| does not have a direct equivalent of proof types and proof
 functions.
 State abstractions cannot have a type and all functions in
 |SPARK| are Ada functions.
-Functions may be denoted as having the
+Functions may be defined to be ghost functions
-convention Ghost which means that they can only be called within an assertion expression such as a pre or postcondition.
+which means that they can only be called within an assertion expression such as a pre or postcondition.
 Assertion expressions may be executed or ignored at run-time and if they are ignored Ghost functions behave much like SPARK 2005 proof functions.